Medical Case Management (including Treatment Adherence Services)

 Standard Measure

-Initial Comprehensive Assessment: The initial comprehensive assessment must be completed within 30 calendar days of the first appointment to access MCM services and must include, at a minimum:
+Case managers must complete the initial comprehensive assessment within 30 calendar days of the first appointment to access MCM services.
+The assessment must include, at a minimum:

 • Client health history, health status, and health-related needs